-In the second part of the article, we focus on the context of strong nuclear interactions and discuss some key elements needed for the implementation of our theoretical scheme in future experiments.
+In the second part of the article we discuss some key elements needed for the implementation of our theoretical scheme in future experiments.
 The basic idea involves an orchestrated scattering of `quantum-programmed' projectiles from a target followed by projective measurements of a chosen observable on individual outgoing particles.
-In this way one can effectively perform a quantum tomography \cite{PTomography1,PTomography2} of an unknown process.
-More advanced experimental schemes aimed at probing the strength of correlations involve multiple, subsequent or simultaneous, elastic scatterings from the same nucleon.
-These would require acute trapping of individual nucleons and a precise coherent control of single projectiles with energies in the GeV range, which are beyond the state-of-art technology.
-We argue, however, that some insight could be gained from scattering experiments with polarized beams, routinely done in the accelerators, and meticulous quantum state reconstruction from the acquired data.
+In this way one effectively performs a quantum tomography of an unknown process \cite{PTomography1,PTomography2}.
+More advanced experimental schemes aimed at probing the strength of correlations would involve multiple, subsequent or simultaneous, elastic scatterings from the same nucleon.
+These would require acute control of single nucleons and precise projective measurements of individual projectiles with energies in the GeV range, which poses serious technical challenges.
+We argue, however, that some of the foundational tests could be implemented in the state-of-the-art scattering experiments involving polarized beams, through meticulous quantum state reconstruction from the acquired data.